jltrem/eventsource-crm-example/README.md

 [LanguageExt](https://github.com/louthy/language-ext) is used throughout.

-The "web app" has no UI.
-It is just an API to create, rename, and read a "contact" aggregate.
-At this point only these minimal commands implemented.
+Currently the "web app" has no UI; it is just an API.
+At this point only a few minimal commands are implemented: create, rename, and read a "contact" aggregate.

 Look here to see the basic idea of what is involved in defining an aggregate:
 ```